teegre/savcom/README.md

 One common use case for **savcom** would be in a development environment where users frequently need to execute complex commands or sequences of commands.

-Imagine you're working on a software project that involves multiple steps for building, testing, and deploying the application.
+Imagine you're working on a software project that involves multiple steps for building and deploying the application.
 Each step requires running several commands, and remembering or typing them out every time can be tedious and error-prone.
 This is where the **savcom** comes in handy.